In This Article

 The biggest difference between these two popular cannabinoids is that THC will get you high and CBD will not.
 The high associated with THC usually makes people feel euphoric and relaxed, but it can also lead to undesirable effects in some people, such as feelings of paranoia and panic.

 When THC enters the bloodstream, it directly binds itself to cannabinoid receptors throughout the nervous system and brain, sparking off a series of chemical changes that lead to feelings of altered consciousness (intoxication).
+This is true for both Delta-9 THC (found in cannabis) and Delta-8 THC (federally legal when derived from hemp).

 CBD, on the other hand, is slightly more mysterious and rather than bind to any receptors it stimulates them, causing our body to produce its own cannabinoids, namely anandamide (also known as our bliss chemical).